Cleo (magazine): Early years

 Cleo launched in November 1972, under the direction of Ita Buttrose and Kerry Packer.
-The magazine was modelled off of the American womens magazine Cosmopolitan, following ACP's loss of the Australian licence to rival Fairfax Media.
+The magazine was modelled off of the American women's magazine Cosmopolitan, following ACP's loss of the Australian licence to rival Fairfax Media.

 Cleo became one of Australia's most iconic titles due to its mix of provocative content, including the first nude male centerfold with Jack Thompson as "Mate of the Month" (following American Cosmopolitan's nude centerfold of Burt Reynolds six months' earlier) and detailed sex advice.
 Article topics included group sex, contraception, "happy hookers" and sexually provocative tips such as "How to be a sexy housekeeper."
 Short-form literary content was also included, with the first issue running a short story by Norman Mailer.

 In the original promotional video for Cleo, Buttrose observes "the rapidly changing personality of the Australian woman."
-Cleo emerged in an era of social and political change, with readers looking for something other than recipes, knitting tips and coverage of royal births and weddings that the main womens magazines (notablyThe Australian Women's Weekly) focused on.
+Cleo emerged in an era of social and political change, with readers looking for something other than recipes, knitting tips and coverage of royal births and weddings that the main women's magazines (notablyThe Australian Women's Weekly) focused on.

 In two days, 105,000 copies of the first issue were sold and by the end of its first year circulation reached 200,000.
 When the magazine conducted the first national readership survey in 1974, figures revealed that 30 percent of Australian women aged between 13 and 24 read Cleo every month.

 Cleo, feminism, and the sexual revolution

 Feminism

 Through Cleo, feminism became a part of women's everyday lives and of their identity.

 Ita Buttrose and her staff were committed to many of the ideas of women's and sexual liberation.
-However, it is important to note that Cleos editorial agenda was that of liberal rather than radical feminism.
+However, Cleos editorial agenda was that of liberal rather than radical feminism.
 In her first editorial letter, Buttrose described who she thought the Cleo reader was: "You're an intelligent woman who's interested in everything that's going on, the type of person who wants a great deal more out of life.
 Like us, certain aspects of Women's Lib appeal to you but you're not aggressive about it."
 (1972).

 The feminist tone and ideas proliferated on the pages of Cleo throughout the 1970s.
 Every month, there were feature articles covering issues including: the work/life balance, the pressure to get married and raise a family, abortion, contraception, women's education, domestic violence and rape.
 "The celebrities Cleo chose to interview were women who had succeeded in politics, business and culture.
 There were also discussions of the Women's Liberation Movement itself, with writers for and against".

 Ordinary, every-day women gained knowledge and understanding of feminism through the pages of Cleo.
 The magazine helped create the feminist public sphere, opening doors for discussions about new ideas which modern women treat as mainstream today.